Rational approximations on toric varieties: Abstract

 \section{Abstract}

 Using the universal torsor method due to Salberger, we study the approximation of a general fixed point by rational points on split toric varieties.
 We prove that under certain geometric hypothesis the best approximations (in the sense of McKinnon-Roth's work) can be achieved on rational curves passing through the fixed point of minimal degree, confirming a conjecture of McKinnon.
-These curves correspond, according to Batyrev's terminology, to the centred primitive collections of the fan.
+These curves are also minimal in the sense of deformation theory, and they correspond, according to Batyrev's terminology, to the centred primitive collections of the structural fan.